-Adobe Acrobat has a TouchUp Text Tool.
+Adobe Acrobat has a Edit Text & Images Tool for content editing.
 This tool can be used to do minor text edits, such as deleting a small amount of text, or fixing a spelling mistake.

-Open your pdf file, and select the TouchUp Tool by clicking on “Tools” and selecting it from the “Content” section as shown in the screen shot below.
+Open your pdf file, and select Edit Text & Images by clicking on “Tools” and selecting it from the “Content Editing” section as shown in the screen shot below.
 If you use the tool a lot, right click on the tool to “Add to Quick Tools” and it will appear on your toolbar.

 - This tool will not work on complicated tables or documents with complex formatting.

 - It works best if all of your fonts are embedded, because Acrobat is not a word processor.

 - If you need to add or delete more than a word or two of text, Acrobat will not adjust the line wrapping for a paragraph, so you will need to return to your word processor for longer edits.

 2 responses to “How to use the Edit Text Tool”